daviddigital/solarapp/README.md

 A system_prices.json has been provided for each combination of system size and quality.

-If you'd like to add more options they can be added dirrectly in the .json file.
+If you'd like to add more options they can be added directly in the JSON file.